Vacuum-Tube/OSM-TPF2-Importer/README.md

 For other requests: vacuumtubetrain@gmail.com
 (but I cannot provide support for TPF2 basics, please use Steam or [transportfever.net](https://www.transportfever.net/) for that)

+## Contributions
+Fixes, Improvements, and additional features are welcome any time.
+Feel free to make a PR.

 ## Support
 [![](https://raw.githubusercontent.com/Vacuum-Tube/Advanced_Statistics_1/main/pictures/paypal.png)](https://www.paypal.com/paypalme/VacuumTubeTPF)